April 27 Update:

 March 14 – Drones strike OKKK/Kuwait airport radar

 Kuwait authorities reported that multiple drones targeted OKKK/Kuwait airport, damaging part of the airport’s radar system.
-No casualties were reported, but the incident highlights the potential for ATC capability to be degraded if radar infrastructure is damaged.
+No casualties were reported, but the incident highlighted the potential for ATC capability to be degraded if radar infrastructure is damaged.

 March 11 – Opsgroup member reports